-There is a choice of two services with fellowship, food, and Spiritual Growth Classes in between them.
-The 8:45 AM service is traditional with beautiful vestments, organ music, full choir and Holy Communion.
-The 11 AM service is contemporary with a more casual feel while remembering that we are worshiping our Holy God.
-The 11 AM service music is led by a praise band, and there is Holy Communion each week.
+There is a choice of three services every Sunday: the 8:45am and 10:00am services are traditional with beautiful vestments, organ music, and Holy Communion.
+The 11:30am service sets the same ancient liturgy to contemporary music.
+It has a more casual feel while remembering that we are worshiping our holy God.
+The 11:30am service music is led by a praise band, and there is Holy Communion each week.

 WHEN YOU COME TO HOLY CROSS ON SUNDAYS, YOU'LL FIND: